$0 Northwest Territories Foster Care Quick-Start Checklist

 The Jurisdictional Conversation You Need to Have Early

 When you receive a placement, ask your social worker directly: Which legal framework governs this child's care?
 Is there an active Bill C-92 coordination agreement with this child's nation?
-Who is the primary point of contact for the Indigenous governing body?
+Which Indigenous governing body or service-delivery contact should be involved?

 You may not get complete answers immediately — the system is still working through the jurisdictional transitions.
 But asking the question signals your commitment to getting it right, and it puts the responsibility on the system to inform you properly.